DACA med student: 'I woke up and realized this wasn't a bad dream'

 He applied to Loyola because it was the first university to accept DACA-status students into a medical school.
 He was accepted -- and again, received a full scholarship.

 Montelongo Hernandez has six years left in medical school.
 But his future is uncertain.
+While both of his parents were able to get permanent residence status through green cards, he and his sister remain in limbo.

 If he's allowed to stay, he wants to finish the program, become a practicing physician and research ways to improve diagnostic tools for doctors.